totalspectrum/spin2cpp/doc/general.md

 ### Warning control on the command line

 Multiple `-W` options may be given, or combined separated by commas.
 So for example to compile with all warnings except uninitialized variables, one would give `-Wall,!init-vars`.
+Conversely, to compile with *only* an uninitialized variable warning, one would give `-Wnone,init-vars`.

 ### Array index warnings (-Warray-index) (enabled by default)